Healthy Homes Assessment Paremata

 Home Assessments Paremata for Rental Properties

-There are a variety of concerns you should look for during the house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-Some examples include:
+There are a variety of concerns to be able to examine when conducting an home evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+There are a few examples:

 • Does the home have sufficient ventilation including extractor fans?

-The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenant solutions ruling can be significant for landlords and property managers.
-For specialist assistance, get in touch now and schedule your rental properties house assessment.
+The consequences of not having a Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of a Tenancy solutions ruling can be extremely costly for landlords and property managers.
+For expert assistance, get in touch now and schedule your rental properties house evaluation.

 home assessments for rental properties